VadimDu/DNA-sequences-accessory-tools/README.md

                         path to output file name for the fragmented contigs
 ```

-## Random sampling (without replacment) of fasta files, required number of sequences by user input
+## Random sampling (without replacment) of fasta files, the required number of sequences is by user input
 ```
 usage: random_sampling_fasta.py [-h] -s <sequence number int> -o <path-to-output> fasta